LLNL/RAJAPerf/docs/sphinx/dev_guide/kernel_class.rst

                here, that variant should be placed in a file named to clearly distinguish the back-end implementation, such as
                ``ADD-<backend>.cpp``.
-Keeping the variants for each back-end in a separate file helps to understand compiler optimizations when looking at generated assembly code, for example.
+Keeping the variants for each back-end in a separate file helps to understand compiler optimization when looking at generated assembly code, for example.

 .. _kernel_class_header-label: